Nivalyx/osu-wiki/wiki/People/Users_with_unique_titles/en.md

 | ![][flag_DE] [Zetera](https://osu.ppy.sh/users/587737) | Medal Hunter | Won [The Hunt for the Girl in the Forest](https://osu.ppy.sh/community/forums/topics/662279) |

 ## Contributors

+These users were awarded their respective titles for having significantly contributed to or being an exemplary figure in their respective field of expertise.

 <!-- TODO: reasons -->